swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-11-save-and-load-the-model-with-bentoml.md

 ### Update the experiment

-To make the most of BentoML's capabilities, you must start by converting your model into the specialized BentoML format, which allows for the capture of essential model metadata beyond traditional model-saving practices.
-This pivotal step is crucial for harnessing the comprehensive features and advantages offered by BentoML.
+To make the most of BentoML's capabilities, you must start by converting your model into the specialized BentoML model artifact format with all its dependencies.

 BentoML offers a model store, which is a centralized repository for all your models.
-This store is stored in a directory on your local machine at `/home/user/bentoml/`.
+This store is stored in a directory on your local machine at `~/bentoml/`.

 In order to share the model with others, the model must be exported in the current working directory.
 It will then be uploaded to DVC and shared with